cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-networks/private-net/index.md

 You can connect private networks and the services running in those networks to Cloudflare using [Cloudflare Tunnel](/glossary#cloudflare-tunnel).
 End users can then connect to those resources using the [WARP client](/connections/connect-devices/warp).
 When users connect to an IP made available through Cloudflare Tunnel, WARP sends their connection through Cloudflare's network to the corresponding tunnel.

 Cloudflare Tunnel relies on a piece of software, `cloudflared`, to create those connections.
 Administrators define the IPs available in that environment and associate them with the tunnel.
-Users in your organization can then reach the service by [enrolling](/connections/connect-devices/warp/deployment) into your organization's Cloudflare for Teams account and using the WARP client.
+Users in your organization can then reach the service by [enrolling](/connections/connect-devices/warp/deployment) into your organization's Cloudflare Zero Trust account and using the WARP client.

 To connect a private network to Cloudflare's edge, follow the guide below.
 You can also check out our [tutorial](/tutorials/warp-to-tunnel).